 To further enhance the sound you hear and experience on stage, we provide a range of accessories for your in-ear monitors to complement the solution for monitoring and delivering the ultimate sound to your ears.

-Made by Ultimate Ears, the Sound Tap plugs in between the house mixer and the wedge floor monitor(s), letting you tap the signal for your In-Ear monitors without changing anything for the house.
-The wedge keeps getting the signal and you take control of the volume on your In-ear earphones.
-The real beauty is that it works everywhere.
-Pubs and clubs, we know.
-Pubs and Clubs, we don’t know.
-Outside.
-Inside.
+Developed and made by Ultimate Ears, Sound Tap connects in between the house mixer and the wedge floor monitor(s), letting you tap the signal for your custom or universal in-ear monitors without changing anything for the house.
+The wedge keeps getting the signal and you take control of the volume on your in-ear earphones.
+The real beauty is that it works everywhere, in pubs and clubs, we know, in pubs and clubs we don’t know.
+Outside and inside.
 Or in your friend’s garage.
-It’s an easy way to power and control your In-Ear Monitors with minimal extra gear, no learning curve, and without bothering the sound engineer.
+It’s an easy way to power and control your in-ear monitors with minimal extra gear, no learning curve, and without bothering the sound engineer.
 So, let’s walk through a gig to find out more about how the UE Sound Tap works in the real world.

 When looking at the unit, it’s got 2 inputs, 2 outputs, 2 knobs, and a 3.5mm IEM jack.
 The inputs take the signal in from the mixer.
 The outputs send the original monitor mix to the wedge.
-One knob sets the input gain, and the other sets the In-ear earphone volume.
+One knob sets the input gain, and the other sets the volume for the in-ear earphones.
 It is pretty straightforward.

 Setting up is straightforward, and the Ultimate Ears Sound Tap comes with all the cables you need.
 Take the cable leading to the monitor into your monitor DI, then find the matching cable in your kit and complete the connection to the wedge.
-Then connect your IEM headphone cable and you’ll be all hooked up, ready to go.
+Then connect your in-ear monitors cable to the 3.5mm jack, and you’ll be all hooked up, ready to go.

 The engineers at Ultimate Ears clearly spent a lot of time on stages before settling on the final feature set for Sound Tap.
 There’s a lot that this “simple little box” can do.
 Let’s rattle through a few of the other cool features and benefits that may interest you.